 - Ligament injuries.
 An anterior cruciate ligament (ACL) is a tissue connecting the shinbone and the thigh bone.
 ACL injuries are mostly caused by playing sports such as football, basketball, or tennis.
 An ACL injury causes the knees to swell up and cause discomfort.
 Less frequently than the ACL, the posterior cruciate ligament (PCL) might also get injured and result in knee pain.

 - Torn meniscus.
-Sometimes, a knee injury causes the cartilage to rip and get stuck in the knee joints, which causes excessive pain and swelling in the knees.
+Sometimes, a knee injury causes the cartilage to rip and get stuck in the knee joints, which causes excessive pain and swelling in the knee.

 - Fractures.
 A knee fracture is when the patella or the kneecap (the front bone of the knee) gets injured.
 Knee fractures can be in the form of a small crack or total shattering of the patella.